feathersui/feathersui-website/website/docs/haxe-openfl/custom-ui-components.md

 At the heart of all UI components is the [`FeathersControl`](https://api.feathersui.com/current/feathers/core/FeathersControl.html) class.
 This abstract base class provides much of the core functionality shared by most UI components in the framework, including hooks for _validation_, _styling_, _measurement_, and _focus_.
 The most advanced custom UI components will generally extend this class.

-Some custom UI components don't require much integration with low-level API hooks in the framework.
+> Some custom UI components don't require much integration with low-level API hooks in the framework.
 For instance, a particular custom component might simply need to display several other components as children in a layout.
 In those cases, it may make sense to extend one of the [simple containers](./layouts-and-containers.md#simple-containers), like [`LayoutGroup`](./layout-group.md), [`ScrollContainer`](./scroll-container.md), or [`Panel`](./panel.md), instead of [`FeathersControl`](https://api.feathersui.com/current/feathers/core/FeathersControl.html).
+Many of the techniques below still apply to container subclasses, but you may be able to skip certain things, like manually measuring children and laying them out.

 ## A basic `FeathersControl` subclass template